• Skip to main content

 • Facebook

-As I’ve said before, you shouldn’t stop reading aloud to your kids just because they are getting older.
-As they move into middle school and social pressures increase, time spent with a trusted adult while listening to a great book becomes even more important.
-It’s my hope that this list of good books to read aloud to 11-year-olds will inspire you to sit down and have some special one-on-one time with your older child.
+As kids move into middle school and social pressures increase, time spent with a trusted adult while listening to a great book becomes even more important.
+It's my hope that this list of good books to read aloud to 11-year-olds will inspire you to sit down and have some special one-on-one time with your older child.

-Books to read aloud to 11 year olds
+Collage of books with text overlay that reads, "Read and Discuss: Books to read aloud to 11 year olds".

 Books to Read Aloud to Your 11-Year-Old

-It’s 1724 and Oliver’s father has disappeared off to London to find Oliver’s sister.
-To top it off the house is flooded and Oliver has no money.
-A series of events involving thieves, scoundrels, and very Dickensian characters sets Oliver on the road to London.
-The cliffhanger at the end of the first book will have your kids reaching desperately for the second.
-Both novels are fast paced, full of high suspense offer much food for thought.
+It's 1724 and Oliver's father has disappeared off to London to find Oliver's sister.
+To add to his complications, Oliver's house is flooded and he has no money.
+A series of events involving thieves, scoundrels, and several very Dickensian characters sets Oliver on the road to London.
+The cliffhanger at the end of the first book will have your kids reaching greedily for the second.
+Both novels are fast paced, full of high suspense and offer much food for thought.

 When I read the opening scene in which Nan crawls up a flue and gets caught in a chimney I almost had an attack of claustrophobia, the description was so detailed and engrossing!
-Nan Sparrow, a chimney sweep is saved by a golem made of ash.
-A golem is a magical figure in Jewish folklore, and Nan’s rescuer becomes her companion.
-This is such an interesting and superbly written book; and with the themes of child labor, anti-semitism, and class structures your kids will find much to think about.
+Chimney sweep Nan Sparrow is saved by a golem made of ash.
+In Jewish folklore, a golem is a magical figure, and Nan's rescuer becomes her companion.
+This interesting and superbly written book includes themes of child labor, anti-semitism, and class structures.
+You and your kids will find much to think about and discuss.

 Wolf Called Wander book cover